stuarteiffert/CrowdNav/README.md

 * [2021.05.17] Per episode data reproduced and saved in \data directory, as original paper only saved summary data.
 Note that this data differs slightly from the original reported results, suggesting that significantly more than 500 episodes should be used in future for testing.

+* [2021.05.16] Reported average computation time per method reported in Table 1 found to not have included time required to convert data into required form for MCTS versions.
+This is approxiately 30ms for MCTS-GRNN and 120 ms for MCTS-CV, due to added need for creating kalman filter objects per tracked agent.
+Note that this time has not been optimised for this work.

-* [2021.05.17] Note: SARL was used in the original paper rather than LM-SARL as original noted.
+* [2021.05.16] Note: SARL was used in the original paper rather than LM-SARL as original noted.
 New training of LM-SARL in 2021 has not resulted in a stable planner.

 ****